 Ms. Funke’s diverse family law experience enables her to handle all aspects of family law matters, including dissolution, child custody and visitation, high conflict matters, child and spousal support, domestic violence, complex, high-asset matters, and post-judgment matters.
-She was selected as a Northern California Super Lawyer’s Rising Star in 2019, 2020, and 2021.
+She was selected as a Northern California Super Lawyer’s Rising Star in 2019, 2020, 2021, and 2022.
 She is a member of the State Bar of California, as well as the Bar Association of San Francisco and San Mateo County Bar Association.

 While in law school, Ms. Funke participated in the Domestic Violence Project and Family Justice Litigation clinics, providing pro bono services to victims of domestic violence.
 She was awarded the National Association of Women Outstanding Law Graduate Award as well as the President’s Volunteer Service Award.

 After law school, Ms. Funke served as a Law Fellow for a nonprofit domestic violence organization in Washington, D.C. and then as a Law Clerk for two Child Abuse and Neglect judges at the D.C.
 Superior Court.
 While clerking, she gained valuable insight into the fact-finder’s position and continued to work in highly confidential, emotional, and complex matters.
 Since moving back to the west coast, Ms. Funke has worked exclusively in family law as an associate attorney in small to mid-sized law firms in the Bay Area.
 Prior to entering the legal field, Ms. Funke worked in the contracts and financing departments of a government contractor and leasing company.

 Ms. Funke enjoys cooking, singing with the Contra Costa Chorale, and exploring the Bay Area through food and hiking with her dog.